barrettotte/Model-Generator/README.md

 ## Languages
-- [ ] Java
+- [ ] Java (in progress)
 - [ ] Groovy
 - [ ] Kotlin
 - [ ] TypeScript

 ## To Do
-* Protected properties?
-* folder structure for generated java classes
+* 'default' value for properties
+* BigDecimal
+* AdditionalTypes.json -> use DateTime, Double, etc by '$ref' with 'object'

-## Possible Enhancements
+## Possible Improvements
-* Java: Constructor generation
-* Java: toString, hashCode, equals
+* Parameterized constructor using 'required'
+* Calls to parameterized super constructor

 ## Specification